 - Conducting customer research

-By identifying your target audience and understanding what motivates them, you can create a landing page that speaks directly to their needs.
+By identifying your target audience and understanding what motivates them, you can create a copy that speaks directly to their needs.

-The more you speak directly to a customer, the higher the likelihood of conversion.
+The more you speak directly to a customer, the higher the likelihood of them taking the desired action.

 Setting SMART Goals

 SMART goals are a framework for setting objectives that are specific, measurable, achievable, relevant, and time-bound.